Only 19 weeks pregnant, her belly button has stretched

 “Don’t exaggerate.
 Anyway they give me support.”

-looks like she has reached full term.
-I can’t imagine her
+like she has reached full term.
+I can’t imagine her stomach growing

-stomach growing anymore.
-Her belly button has stretched so much
+anymore.
+Her belly button has stretched so much it looks Chinese.

-rather like a boomerang and is as tall as she is.
-I have to sleep
+like a boomerang and is as tall as she is.
+I have to sleep with this thing

-with this thing between us.
-She tells me it helps support the bulge
+between us.
+She tells me it helps support the bulge carrying our twins.

-her stomach.
+stomach.
 I wasn’t.
 So I sat up to see what was going on.
+To our

-To our delight we realised it was one of the twins giving an occasional
+delight we realised it was one of the twins giving an occasional kick.

-kick.
-The kicks are now fairly routine and Varinder finds them very
+The kicks are now fairly routine and Varinder finds them very comforting.

 In addition to her huge belly which makes her waddle through Selfridges

-growing.
-At least one of her six week old maternity bras has already
+At least one of her six week old maternity bras has already ripped around